Financial Aid Information and Policies

 Federal Direct Student Loans

-Federal Direct Parent Loans for Undergraduate Students (PLUS) are loans available to parents of dependent undergraduate students who are enrolled at least half-time.
-The Federal Direct Parent PLUS loan is a credit-based loan and, if eligible, parents may borrow up to their student's full cost of attendance minus all other aid.
+Federal Direct Parent Loans for Undergraduate Students (PLUS) are loans available to parents of dependent undergraduate students who are enrolled in at least a half-time course load.
+The Federal Direct Parent PLUS Loan is a credit-based loan and, if eligible, parents may borrow up to their student's full cost of attendance minus all other aid.
 We encourage all borrowers to only borrow what is needed to cover educational expenses.

 Additional information regarding the Federal Direct PLUS loans can be found on our general loan webpage and our loan consumer information webpage